MrImmortal09/CSITTeam004/Assignment2/Test.md

 TP-DM-001

 **Test Plan Introduction**
-This test plan outlines the testing approach and strategy for the "Direct Messages" feature of the Instagram clone project.
+This test plan outlines the testing approach and strategy for the "Direct Messages" feature of the Pixello project.
 The purpose of this test plan is to ensure that the DMs feature meets the required functionality, performance, and security standards.

 **Test Items**
 - DM sending form